The Marriage Green Card Interview, Explained

 - During the course of a regular interview, the USCIS officer can choose to switch to a Stokes interview format if new information has come up that they want to explore more.

 Boundless not only makes it easy for you to complete your marriage-based green card application, but we can also help you get ready for your green card interview.
 Get started today!

 There are typically five possible outcomes to a green card interview:

 - Approval: The officer will inform you in person that they are going to approve your case.

-- Request for evidence (RFE): The officer will issue an RFE for more information.
+- Request for Evidence (RFE): The officer will issue an RFE for more information.
 Most commonly, the RFE will ask for extra documentary proof that your relationship is authentic, such as additional utility bills, bank statements, or statements from friends and family regarding the relationship.
-In the unlikely event you get an RFE, Boundless can help you respond to the government for an additional $300.

 - Additional review: The officer will state that your case needs additional review and that you must wait for either a final decision or additional next steps to arrive in the mail.

 - Second interview: The officer will invite you for a second interview to further discuss certain areas of your relationship or background.
 You will receive another interview notice from USCIS or your consulate in the mail.

 - Denial: If clear ineligibility is established at the interview, the officer can deny a case on the spot.
 Some factors that may negatively affect the green card applicant’s eligibility include insufficient documents, issues uncovered in the background check, or immigration history issues.
 More often than not, however, the officer will give you an opportunity to clear up such issues before reaching a final decision.